cromlish4/BearReps/README.md

 Installation
 ------------

-After cloning our project and navigating to the project2 folder, with a computer with Node.js installed the command "node server.js" in the terminal.
-If it was successful it will output "Server is listening on port 8000".
-Then by going to "http://localhost:8000" you can load the game.
+Steps to install and run JavaScript Set:
+1) Clone the BearReps repo and navigate to the "project2" directory.
+2) Open a terminal in that folder and enter "Node server.js" this hosts the game locally, If this outputs "Server is listening on port 8000" then it was successful.
+3) Load a web browser and enter "http://localhost:8000" to the url box to play the game.

 Tests
 -----